 5. Begin journaling

-This personal outlet is a great tool for anyone who is learning to love themselves.
+This personal outlet is a great tool for anyone learning to love themselves.

 6. Manage your emotions

-You can only learn from your setbacks and see them as opportunities to grow.
+You can only learn from your setbacks and see them as growth opportunities.

 7. Communicate your values

 Expressing your values will keep you and your relationship healthy.

 If you value intimacy, honesty, or trustworthiness in your relationship, you will need to express when these needs are not being met.

 You can identify your relationship values based on what you need for a fulfilling relationship with yourself and your partner.

 The best way to communicate your needs is to operate from a place of values.